AdobeDocs/adobeio-runtime/overview/entities.md

 - [Triggers and Rules](../reference/triggersrules.md)

 ## Packages
-In OpenWhisk, you can use packages to bundle together a set of related actions, and share them with others.
+In OpenWhisk, you can use packages to bundle together a set of related actions and share them with others.
 A package can include actions and feeds.

 - [Pre-installed Packages](../reference/prepackages.md)
 - [Using Packages](../guides/using_packages.md)